Kraigie/nostrum/docs/static/Events.md

 The consumer is implemented by the user.
 They can spawn any number of consumers which will in turn request events from the producers created by each shard.

-Mixcord wraps the GenStage module to provide a simpler interface for event handling.
+Nostrum wraps the GenStage module to provide a simpler interface for event handling.
 One of the benefits to this approach is that we can abstract away the manual linking of producer to consumer.
 Additionally, in the future if we had a reason for a `producer-consumer` it would be trivial to implement without breaking user code.